 According to Vancouver is Awesome, the Edgemont Village property was originally purchased in 1936 by a businessman who wanted to build a hunting lodge.

 By 1951, he developed the property with the log cabin, guest house, covered BBQ and the man-made duck pond that fans of Virgin River have come to love.

 In case some fans get a serious case of déjà vu when it comes to the cabin, it’s not the first time the quaint cottage has hit the small screen.

 Another beautiful home featured in Virgin River is Doc and Hope’s Victorian house.
-The stunning estate is located at 122 First Street in the historic Queen’s Park of New Westminster, a suburb just east of Vancouver.
+The stunning estate is located on First Street in the historic Queen’s Park of New Westminster, a suburb just east of Vancouver.

 According to Daily Hive, the 133-year-old Queen Anne-style mansion hit the market in 2021 for $2.1 million.